gcmshadow/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 `PipelineTask`\ s.
 This how-to guide guide will introduce you to the basic syntax of a `Pipeline` document, and progressively take you through;
-configuring tasks, verifying configuration, specifying subsets of tasks, creating `Pipeline`\ s using composition, a basic introduction to running `Pipeline`\ s, and discussing common conventions when creating `Pipelines`.
+configuring tasks, verifying configuration, specifying subsets of tasks, creating `Pipeline`\ s using composition, a basic introduction to options when running `Pipeline`\ s, and discussing common conventions when creating `Pipelines`.

 ----------------
 A Basic Pipeline